Harvard-Neutrino/SIREN/docs/decay_channels.md

 `None` leaves generation unrestricted.
 Empty lists, duplicates, foreign parents, and signatures missing from the decay models raise `ConfigurationError`.
+Selection order has no effect: equivalent lists compare equal and are stored in canonical signature order.
+Assigning `Vertex.decay_channels` uses the same validation as construction; a rejected assignment keeps the old selection.
 Closed selected channels have zero generation density and are never sampled;
 if no interaction remains, strict generation reports the failed attempt.
+Every model's all-final-state width and every advertised partial width must be finite and nonnegative, including unselected channels used for propagation.
+Their total must remain finite.
+Zero widths remain valid closed channels.
-Cross-section candidates are unaffected by the decay restriction.
+Cross-section candidates remain eligible under a decay restriction.
 With competing scattering, channel probabilities use the combined allowed interaction rates.
+Selected collections also reject negative or nonfinite scattering rates and an overflowing sum of rates; zero-rate candidates are never sampled.

 The same declaration works for primary and secondary vertices, including `Simulation`.
 Phase-space biasing compiles only the selected decay signatures;
 its density is still included in the weight. `Fixed()` omits flight probabilities but retains channel branching.
+Pure decays of a stationary parent use finite width ratios for both channel sampling and physical channel probabilities, with or without a selection and including when several channels compete; `Fixed()` is the meaningful mode there.
+The final-state proposal density is still included.
+Moving parents keep inverse flight lengths, whose common boost factor cancels from the ratios.
+A parent moving so slowly that an inverse flight length overflows is rejected with `ConfigurationError` rather than treated as stationary.
 For lifetime reweighting, supply the full physical model set at the new parameters through `physical_interactions` or a Weighter override; leave the generation models unchanged.